borealbirds/WildTrax-dataHarmonization/README.md

 <a name=Reformatting></a>
 ## Harmonization of the data into WildTrax format

 Reformating will be unique per project.
 Some projects will use rules that are similar.
-All scripts are available to allow reusing of code.
+All scripts are available to allow reusing of code under the [script section](.

 For data to be uploaded to WildTrax, three hierarchical files are needed.